kanru/cl-mustache/README.rst

 As ctemplates says, "It emphasizes separating logic from presentation: it is impossible to embed application logic in this template language."

-CL-MUSTACHE is a Common Lisp implementation of Mustache.
+CL-MUSTACHE is a Common Lisp implementation of Mustache v1.0.
 Tested with:

  - SBCL 1.0.55
  - CLISP 2.49